forrestjs/forrestjs/gitbook/howto/hooks.md

 ])
 ```

-## Enjoy a truly Sharable Infrastructure
+## Enjoy a truly Sharable Infrastructure 🥁

-Here at _ForrestJS_ we believe you should never be writing the same infrastructural
+Here at _ForrestJS_, we believe you should never write the same infrastructural
 code twice.

 > Worst of all, you should never copy/paste the same code
 > into multiple projects!

 That's why we are maintaining a list of common stuff that you can plug into your